microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

 // @public (undocumented)
 export const isDataTableSchema: (r: ResourceSchema | undefined) => r is DataTableSchema;

+// Warning: (ae-missing-release-tag) "isDataTypeSupported" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function isDataTypeSupported(verb: Verb, type?: DataType): boolean;

 // Warning: (ae-missing-release-tag) "isDefaultInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)